A career where the laughter of children matters the most,

 What We Do…

 We offer unique educational children’s shows and workshops that combine interactive animation, comedy theater, puppets, magic and music.
 The Story Ship performs over 200 shows a year reaching tens of thousands of children.
 These shows were carefully crafted over 20 years and have been tested time and again to provide audiences with a joyous theatrical experience.
 Visit www.thestoryship.com and click on the “Shows” and “Workshops” link to watch more videos about each show and find out more about our workshops.

 A Comfortable Fit

 Each year we turn away tens of thousands of dollars in bookings because we don’t have enough performers.
 The Story Ship is searching for talented professional actors who want to develop long term careers performing children’s shows.
 It is very important that we find actors/singers comfortable with what we do.
-Similarly, there is some investment in equipment and training required for new performers so it is important for you to be comfortable with us.
+Similarly, it is important for you to be comfortable with us.
 So we have developed graduated steps in the casting process.
 Here is how The Story Ship’s casting works.